 Welcome.
 This page contains information about me and my personal and research-related projects.

-I'm currently finishing my PhD at the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
-My research focuses on computer science education and online learning.
-I am a lecturer in Computer Science at University of Toronto Mississauga.
+I have a PhD from the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+My dissertation focused on evaluating Peer Instruction as a pedagogical approach for teaching CS courses.
+I am now a lecturer in Computer Science at University of Toronto Mississauga.

 Thanks for visiting.
 Feel free to email me at daniel "dot" zingaro "dt" gmail "dot" com.